The RA Life!

 - Read Next

 - Daisy Bank Halls: From a Daisy Bank Veteran 5 things to do when you have settled in What is a Course Rep and why become one?
-How to have the best group presentation 3 Manchester museums you NEED to visit 10 fun things to do in Manchester What's around Birley?
-Student nights in Manchester A guide to the Manchester Christmas Markets How to resolve any problems with Flatmates
+How to have the best group presentation 3 Manchester museums you NEED to visit How to resolve any problems with Flatmates 10 fun things to do in Manchester What's around Birley?
+Student nights in Manchester Picking the right flatmate/housemates So, you like sport?